xrpronin17/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 For more information, see [Reliable Transaction Submission](reliable-transaction-submission.html).

-### List on an XRPL Native DEX
+### List on the XRPL Native DEX

-Decentralized exchanges are integral to the decentralized finance ecosystem.
-Listing your token on well known DEXs operating on XRPL will enhance its visibility and accessibility, thereby attracting more liquidity.
-Begin by placing sell offers on a suitable DEX, such as [Sologenic](https://sologenic.org/trade).
+Decentralized exchanges (DEXes) are integral to the decentralized finance ecosystem.
+Listing your token on the XRP Ledger's built-in DEX enhances its visibility and accessibility, thereby attracting more liquidity.
+Begin by placing sell offers using a suitable interface, such as [Sologenic](https://sologenic.org/trade).
+As a precaution, use a separate account, not your issuing address, to trade.

 ### List on an AMM